Transverse Surgery on Knots in Contact 3-Manifolds: Abstract

 \section{Abstract}

+We study the effect of surgery on transverse knots in contact 3-manifolds.
+In particular, we investigate the effect of such surgery on open books, the Heegaard Floer contact invariant, and tightness.
+The overarching theme of this paper is to show that in many contexts, surgery on transverse knots is more natural than surgery on Legendrian knots.

-We study the effect of transverse surgery on open books, the Heegaard Floer contact invariant, and tightness.
-We show that surgery on the connected binding of a genus $g$ open book that supports a tight contact structure preserves tightness if the surgery coefficient is greater than $2g-1$.
-We also give criteria for when positive contact surgery on Legendrian knots will result in an overtwisted manifold.
+Besides reinterpreting surgery on Legendrian knots in terms of transverse knots, our main results on are in two complementary directions: conditions under which inadmissible transverse surgery (\textit{cf.\@} positive contact surgery on Legendrian knots) preserves tightness, and conditions under which it creates overtwistedness.
+In the first direction, we give the first result on the tightness of inadmissible transverse surgery for contact manifolds with vanishing Heegaard Floer contact invariant.
+In particular, inadmissible transverse surgery on the connected binding of a genus $g$ open book that supports a tight contact structure preserves tightness if the surgery coefficient is greater than $2g-1$.
+In the second direction, along with more general statements, we deduce a partial generalisation to a result of Lisca and Stipsicz: when $L$ is a Legendrian knot with $tb(L) \leq -2$, and $|rot(L)| \geq 2g(L)+tb(L)$, then contact $(+1)$-surgery on $L$ is overtwisted.